HELICS has several stages to the co-simulation. Creation, initialization, execution, and final state. A call to

 To implement this initialization iteration, all federates need to implement a loop where

 helicsFederateEnterExecutingModeIterative() is repeatedly called and the output of the call is evaluated.
 The call to the API needs to use the federate’s internal evaluation of the stability of the solution to determine if needs to request another iteration.
-The returned value of the API will determine whether the federate needs to re-solve its model with new inputs from the of the federation or enter normal execution mode where it can enter execution mode.
+The returned value of the API will determine whether the federate needs to re-solve its model with new inputs from the of the federation or enter normal execution.

 Once the federate has been created, all subscriptions, publications and endpoints have been registered and the federation initial state has been appropriately set, it is time to enter execution mode.
 This can be done with the following API call:

 This method call is a blocking call; your custom federate will sit there and do nothing until all other federates have also finished any set-up work and have also requested to begin execution of the co-simulation.
 Once this method returns, the federation is effectively at simulation time of zero.

 At this point, each federate will now step through time, exchanging values with other federates in the cosimulation as appropriate.
 This will be implemented in a loop where each federate will go through a set of prescribed steps at each time step.
 At the beginning of the cosimulation, time is at the zeroth time step (t = 0).
 Let’s assume that the cosimulation will end at a pre-determined time, t = max_time.
 The nature of the simulator will dictate how the time loop is handled.
 However, it is likely that the cosimulation loop will start with something like this: